Lavlen/sneakers-quiz/README.md

 User testing was carried out by Friends and family members in an effort to locate known bugs and or user experience issues.

 ## Bugs
-* A small portion of the viewport at the bottom of the page on tablets when being used in the portrait position, is not covered by the whole of the page's background and leaves a white space at the bottom of the screen.
+* A small portion of the viewport at the bottom of the page on tablets when being used in the portrait position, was not covered by the whole of the page's background as a result the repeat attribute was used to ensure cover which may bevisible to the user.

 # Deployment
 ### GitHub pages provides the hosting service for the site which is deployed from the Github repository by: